jquery/learn.jquery.com/page/effects/intro-to-effects.md

 $("div.hidden").show( 1250 );
 ```

-Most developers pass in a number of milleseconds to have more precise control
+Most developers pass in a number of milliseconds to have more precise control
 over the duration.

 ##Fade and Slide Animations